 How Does Independent Legal Advice Protect Me?

 The purpose of our solicitors in Brighton giving you independent legal advice, is to ensure that the parties are on equal footing and one is not taking advantage of the other.
 It gives our Solicitors the opportunity to review the legal document and advise the client on its pros and cons as well as consequences.

-Documents, such as prenuptial agreements, postnuptial agreements, separation agreements, as well as deeds, bridging loans and mortgages, require independent legal advice to ensure the document is fair and valid.
+Documents, such as prenuptial agreements, postnuptial agreements, link to Britton & Times separation page via the “What is Independent Legal Advice” page., as well as deeds, bridging loans and mortgages, require independent legal advice to ensure the document is fair and valid.
 Paying the extra costs will be worthwhile to limit future costly litigation.

 Entering into any of the agreements mentioned above will usually mean you agreeing to take on some kind of significant and potentially life-changing liability or, in some other cases, you will be given a waiver to some type of right without enjoying a personal benefit for so doing.
 It is advisable that you understand fully all the implications.

 Our basic forms of independent legal advice range from £450 plus VAT (for one person) to £750 + VAT.
 Cost of additional independent legal advice for individuals is usually £200 plus VAT.
 All clients will be required to produce original photo identification documents as well as a proof of address.

 If you need a qualified independent legal advice solicitor, then you need to speak to one of our solicitors in Brighton.
 To get in touch with one of our solicitors please visit our contact us page or call us directly on 01273 726951.